Skip to content

 • SHOULD be created from the UDS Package Template.

-• SHOULD lint their configurations with appropriate tooling, such as yamllint and zarf dev lint.
+• SHOULD lint configurations with appropriate tooling, such as yamllint and zarf dev lint.